-- I. Identification and treatment of mother during pregnancy and labor - A. Women with GBS isolated in the urine any time during the current pregnancy or who had a previous infant with invasive GBS disease should receive IV intrapartum antibiotic prophylaxis.
-Third trimester screening for GBS colonization is not needed in this population. - B. Women with symptomatic or asymptomatic GBS urinary tract infection (UTI) detected during pregnancy should be treated according to current standards of care for UTI during pregnancy and should receive intrapartum antibiotic prophylaxis to prevent early-onset GBS disease. - C. All other pregnant women, including those with a scheduled cesarean delivery, should be screened at 36 0/7 37 6/7 weeks gestation for vaginal and rectal GBS colonization. - D. At the time of labor or rupture of membranes, intrapartum antibiotic prophylaxis should be given to all pregnant women whose vaginal-rectal cultures were positive for GBS colonization, including those undergoing cesarean delivery.
-If cesarean delivery is performed before onset of labor on a woman with intact amniotic membranes, prophylaxis need not be given. - E. When screening results are not available at the time of labor and delivery, intrapartum antibiotics should be given to women who present in labor with a substantial risk of preterm birth, who have preterm prelabor rupture of membranes (PPROM), rupture of membranes ≥ 18 hours at term, or who present with intrapartum temperature ≥100.4° F (≥ 38.0°C).
-If a woman has none of the risks above but has a history of GBS colonization in a previous pregnancy, it is reasonable to offer intrapartum antibiotic prophylaxis and/or discuss it as an option in a shared decision-making process with the provider. - F. If intraamniotic infection is suspected, broad-spectrum antibiotic therapy that provides coverage for polymicrobial infections as well as GBS should replace the antibiotic that provides coverage for GBS prophylaxis specifically.
+- I. Identification and treatment of birthing individual during pregnancy and labor - A. Birthing individuals with Group B streptococcus (GBS) isolated in the urine any time during the current pregnancy or who had a previous infant with invasive GBS disease should receive IV intrapartum antibiotic prophylaxis.
+Third trimester screening for GBS colonization is not needed in this population. - B. Birthing individuals with symptomatic or asymptomatic GBS urinary tract infection (UTI) detected during pregnancy should be treated according to current standards of care for UTI during pregnancy and should receive intrapartum antibiotic prophylaxis to prevent early-onset GBS disease. - C. All other pregnant individuals, including those with a scheduled cesarean delivery, should be screened at 36 0/7 through 37 6/7 weeks gestation for vaginal and rectal GBS colonization. - D. At the time of labor or rupture of membranes, intrapartum antibiotic prophylaxis should be given to all pregnant individuals whose vaginal-rectal cultures were positive for GBS colonization, including those undergoing cesarean delivery.
+If cesarean delivery is performed before onset of labor on a birthing individual with intact amniotic membranes, prophylaxis need not be given.

+- E. When screening results are not available at the time of labor and delivery, intrapartum antibiotics should be given to birthing individuals who present in labor with a substantial risk of preterm birth, who have preterm pre-labor rupture of membranes (PPROM), rupture of membranes $\geq 18$ hours at term, or who present with intrapartum temperature $\geq 100.4^{\circ}$ F ( $\geq 38.0^{\circ}$ C).
+If none of the above risks are present but there is a history of GBS colonization in a previous pregnancy, it is reasonable to offer intrapartum antibiotic prophylaxis and/or discuss it as an option in a shared decision-making process with the provider. - F. If intraamniotic infection is suspected, broad-spectrum antibiotic therapy that provides coverage for polymicrobial infections as well as GBS should replace the antibiotic that provides coverage for GBS prophylaxis specifically. - G. In the absence of GBS UTI that is symptomatic, or with GBS present at levels $\leq 10^5$ colony forming units (CFU)/mL, antimicrobial agents should not be used before the intrapartum period to eradicate GBS genitorectal colonization because such treatment has not been shown to provide better outcomes to the birthing individual or neonate. - H. Obstetric interventions, when necessary, should not be delayed solely to provide four hours of antibiotic administration before birth.